Mind Body

 Board Certified Neurofeedback Provider

-Master Accelerated Resolution Therapy
+Master Accelerated Resolution Therapist

 Licensed in VA, DC, MD, PA